Freeongoo/java-merge-object/readme.md

 ## Solution

-To solve this problem and get rid of code duplication, use our object MergeObject:
+To solve this problem and get rid of code duplication, use our class MergeObject:

 ```
 MergeObject mergeObject = new MergeObjectImpl();